elenasinel/tech-week/docs/index.md

 Our panel of judges will analyse projects based on the criteria listed below.
 They will base their judgement on both the product you produce, the code you write and your video pitch.

 * **Design & Implementation** - Does it work?
 Is it implementable?
 Did the team think about the user interface (UI) and user experience (UX)?
 Was the product designed with humans in mind?
 * **Innovation:** How innovative / creative / unique is the idea?
 Was there a novel approach applied to solve the problem?
 * **Technical Complexity** - Is the project technically impressive?
 Complex?
   How technically sophisticated / advanced / elegant was the solution?
 * **Social Impact** - How impactful is the idea?
 Can it impact the lives of many people in a significant way?
 Is the idea aligned with and addresses any of the UN Sustainable Development Goals?
 * **Commercial Viability** - Is there a business potential?
 How original is the business model?
 Has the team considered route to market and has made proactive actions to execute an action plan?
 Is the idea feasible, does it have economic and societal value, and is it sustainable?

 ## **Prizes**

-1st Prize: Visit to Deepmind
+**_1st Prize: Visit to Deepmind_**

-[Project Prep](https://www.projectprep.com/about) books to female finalists
+**__**[**_Project Prep_**](https://www.projectprep.com/about) **_books to female finalists_**

-Microbit Foundation goody bags to all finalists
+**_Microbit Foundation goody bags to all finalists_**

-TechWillSaveUs Micro:bot kits
+**_TechWillSaveUs Micro:bot kits_**

 ## **DevPost**

-Teens in AI Hack utilises [DevPost](https://devpost.com) to manage project submissions for judging.
+Girls In AI Hack utilises [DevPost](https://devpost.com) to manage project submissions for judging.
 DevPost is a free service for managing hackathons and project pages.

 **The TeensInAI 2019 DevPost page is here: https://teens-in-ai-hack-london.devpost.com/**

 **You will need to do the following:**

 * Register all participants (as well as responsible teacher and mentors) for the TeensInAI hackathon in DevPost.
 To do this click the \[Register for this hackathon] button on the [TeensInAI ](https://teens-in-ai-hack-london.devpost.com/)Hack page, and sign up.
 Once you have created a DevPost account you will be able to create project pages.
-* Create a DevPost project page for your TeensInAI project - you can do this via the \[Enter a submission] button on the TeensInAI page, or via your Portfolio in DevPost.
+* Create a DevPost project page for your GirlsInAI project - you can do this via the \[Enter a submission] button on the GirlsInAI page, or via your Portfolio in DevPost.
-* Submit your DevPost project to the TeensInAI 2019 hackathon.
+* Submit your DevPost project to the Girls In AI 2020 hackathon.

 **When creating and editing your DevPost project make sure you:**